CartoDB/cartodb/docs/import-api/support/01-import-errors.md

+---
+title: Import Errors
+title_meta: Import API — Import Errors
+description: Known error codes and solutions to help you troubleshoot why your import may have failed.
+permalink: /carto-engine/import-api/import-errors/
+redirect_from:
+  - /cartodb-platform/import-api/import-errors/
+---
 ## Import Errors

 You may receive an error during the import process when connecting a dataset.
 This section contains any known error codes, and provides descriptions to help you troubleshoot why your import may have failed.
 Please [contact us](mailto:support@carto.com) if you need assistance.